 Founding EU member

-Belgium is a country in northwest Europe bordered by the Netherlands, Germany, Luxembourg and France.
+Belgium is a country in northwest Europe bordered by the Netherlands, Germany, Luxembourg, and France.
 Belgium is a federal monarchy, divided into three main regions: the Dutch region of Flanders, the French region of Wallonia and the capital region of Brussels – a mix of French and Dutch.
-Belgium has three official languages: Dutch, French and German.
-Belgium, the Netherlands and Luxembourg were known as the Low Countries.
+However, English is also widely spoken, especially in Brussels.

 This multicultural environment offers a lesson in tolerance, openness, and determination.

 Belgium has the highest quality of life in the European Union.
 Since Belgium is situated at the crossroads of Europe, anywhere you’ll live, you’ll be close to major capitals such as Paris, Amsterdam, London, or Berlin (so you should definitely pay a visit to these iconic cities).

 Belgium has a rich and diverse economy with the most thriving sectors being chemicals, food processing, pharmaceuticals, automobiles, electronics, and machinery fabrication.

 You would experience four different seasons in Belgium, with cold and snowy winters and warm to sometimes hot summers.

 While in Belgium, you can admire splendid architectural buildings and bridges that combine Gothic and Romanesque elements.
 But you can also have a fun night out in one of the many bars and clubs.